-It’s been a while since I wrote about credit cards, but I thought now would be a good time because of a recent rule change that Chase made this past week that’ll likely change up your travel hacking strategy.
+It’s been a while since I wrote about credit cards, but I thought now would be a good time to talk about them because of a recent rule change that Chase made that’ll likely change up your travel hacking strategy.
 For sure, it’ll change up the Chase 5/24 Strategy that I laid out in a previous post (read that post for what I think is the optimal strategy for new travel hackers).

-As reported on Doctor of Credit, Chase recently made a change that essentially limits you to earning the bonus on either the Chase Sapphire Preferred or the Chase Sapphire Reserve.
-It’s a bit of a bummer because it means you’re going to be able to earn less Chase Ultimate Rewards Points – at least 50,000 fewer points for most people.
+As reported on Doctor of Credit, Chase recently made a change that essentially limits you to earning the bonus on either the Chase Sapphire Preferred or the Chase Sapphire Reserve unless you do a little bit of extra work.

 The New Chase Rule: One Sapphire Card Per Person